zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - Parameters:
     - vid: `uint16` -  Vendor ID (positive non-zero).
 Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
     - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
-    - issuerSubjectKeyID: `string` - crlSignerCertificate's `Subject Key Id` as an even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
+  - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
+Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
 - In State:
     - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>` -> list of Revocation Distribution Points
     - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>/<vid>/<label>` -> Revocation Distribution Point